We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Snoring is a common issue that affects roughly 50% of adults, with more than 25% snoring regularly.
 There are many home remedies, pillows, and over-the-counter (OTC) treatments available that may reduce it.

 Mute is an OTC nasal dilator and snoring solution that aims to gently open the airways during sleep.
-By improving airflow through the nose, it may reduce snoring.
+It may reduce snoring by improving airflow through the nose.

 However, if snoring becomes disruptive or if a person has other symptoms, it is advisable to contact a doctor.